CVHvn/Mario_A2C_A3C/README.md

-# Mario_A2C_A3C
+# Mario_A2C_A3C_ACKTR
-Playing Super Mario Bros with Advantage Actor Critic (A2C) and Asynchronous Advantage Actor Critic (A3C)
+Playing Super Mario Bros with Advantage Actor Critic (A2C), Asynchronous Advantage Actor Critic (A3C) and Actor Critic using Kronecker-Factored Trust Region (ACKTR)

 ## Introduction

-My PyTorch Advantage Actor Critic (A2C) and Asynchronous Advantage Actor Critic (A3C) implement to playing Super Mario Bros.
+My PyTorch [Advantage Actor Critic (A2C) is the synchronous version of the A3C](https://arxiv.org/pdf/1602.01783), [Asynchronous Advantage Actor Critic (A3C)](https://arxiv.org/pdf/1602.01783) and [Actor Critic using Kronecker-Factored Trust Region (ACKTR)](https://arxiv.org/pdf/1708.05144) implement to playing Super Mario Bros.

 This is A2C result:
 <p align="center">